DaveAgustino/DaveAgustino/README.md

-Dave Caacoy - Aspiring Full-Stack Web Developer and Graphics Designer I'm Dave Caacoy, an aspiring full-stack web developer and graphics designer with a passion for NFTs and game development.
+I'm Dave Caacoy, <br> an aspiring full-stack web developer and graphics designer with a passion for NFTs and game development.
 Currently, I'm working on NFT projects and serving as the game lead for a side hustle gaming company.
 As a graduating IT student, I've gained valuable experience in web3 and e-commerce projects, showcasing my versatility across various technologies.Feel free to reach out for collaboration or just to say hi!

 Keep exploring, keep coding! 🌟